when it comes to a job interview, preparation is essential.

-Confirm your interview day and time.
-A mix-up only ever reflects badly on you.
+- Confirm your interview day and time.
+A mix-up only ever reflects poorly on you.

 Finally, rehearse and rehearse again.
 Anticipate questions, list your skills and experience, and speak your answers out loud.

-• Who will I report to and how does the work I do impact their KPIs?
+- Who will I report to, and how does my work impact their KPIs?

-• What sorts of processes and systems are in place to help me achieve my goals?
+- What processes and systems are in place to help me achieve my goals?

 Take notes as they answer your questions.
 Not only does it look professional, but the notes could come in handy when you’re called back for a second interview.

-sell yourselfIn order to sell yourself you must be yourself, so don’t pretend to be somebody else.
-Instead, let your own personality shine through.
+To sell yourself, you must be yourself, so don’t pretend to be somebody else.
+Instead, let your personality shine through.